OlivierBeq/ProDEC/README.md

 ### Adding new descriptors
 Supplied descriptors are described in the file named *data.json* under the *src* folder.
-The list of available descriptors is loaded for the *data.json* file when **ProteinDescriptors** is instanciated.
+The list of available descriptors is loaded from the *data.json* file when **ProteinDescriptors** is instanciated.
 Add your favorite descriptor to the list, respecting the format of the file and giving it a unique ID, for it to be available.

 ### Checking descriptor for amino acids support